marcgg/marcgg.github.com/_posts/2014-04-09-phonegap-steroids-hybrid-native-app-tips.md

 Preloading is great, it really speeds up everything.

 As explained above, I internationalized my whole app.
-Because of this, without preloading, I would have a couple of miliseconds where the text would appear, causing a blink.
+Because of this I'd have a couple of miliseconds blink before the text appears.
 Preloading views fixed this.

 {% highlight javascript %}